 These chewy rice cakes are served with their sweet and spicy sauce together with other ingredients like the hard-boiled egg and some meat.

 How can we resist not ordering some dessert?
 Dae Gweol serves up some pretty good bingsus.
-The milk ice base in them are finely shaved, and they look and feel like snow.
+The milk ice base in them is finely shaved, and they look and feel like snow.
 We got the Cookies and Cream bingsu and the Mixed Berries one too.

-The Cookies and Cream bingsu has the shaved ice topped with cookie crumble bits, nuts, a bit of dried fruit and, of course, ice cream!
+The Cookies and Cream bingsu has the shaved ice topped with cookie crumble bits, nuts, a bit of dried fruit, and, of course, ice cream!
 The Mixed Berries bingsu has the same milk ice base, but this is topped with fresh strawberries, blueberries, ice cream and drizzled liberally with their berry sauce.

 And finally, Hotteoks!

-Typically, a Hotteok would be deep fried but at Dae Gweol, they bake them.
+Typically, a Hotteok would be deep-fried but at Dae Gweol, they bake them.
 The result is a chewy Hotteok that is not greasy.
 They are served with a side of ice cream and drizzled with chocolate sauce and a sprinkle of nuts for an extra crunch.